 Know that it’s doable.

 Yes, you have to study.
 A lot.
 And then some more.
-But if you have a good CPA Review course with patent pending SmartPath Predictive Technology™, there is a clear path to success.
-Students who meet all SmartPath targets have a 91% success rate.
+But if you have a good CPA Review course with our SmartPath Predictive Technology, there is a clear path to success.
+Students who meet all SmartPath targets have a 94% success rate.
 You just have to carve out the time and energy to get there.
-Which brings us to our next point.
+This brings us to our next point.

 Stick to your study plan.

 We can’t emphasize the importance of this one enough.
 You can have the entire exam at your fingerprints with a great review course and tons of self-confidence.
 But if you don’t create a study plan that works with your schedule and actually stick to it, it’s unlikely that you will pass within your 18-month window.
 Be diligent and on task–this is where the discipline kicks in.

 This can be hard to do–especially if you’re in an environment with fellow peers who all seem to be passing the exam more quickly and easily than you are.
 However, remember that everyone learns, retains, and applies knowledge differently.
 Your CPA Exam journey and experience are entirely unique from everyone else’s and are equally valuable.
 The more you embrace it and stop comparing yourself to others the better off you’ll be.